Floquet analysis of a superradiant many-qutrit refrigerator: Results

 \subsubsection{Collective enhancements}

 Similar to Ref.~\cite{kolisnyk2023a} for undriven qutrits, we find that performance enhancements happen when the states with a number of excitations that is about half the number of qutrits (those in the central part of Fig.~\ref{FIG:threels4_driven}) are occupied.
-This can be understood as follows: in the corresponding Floquet rate equation the transition rates between these states are significantly enhanced by the Clebsch-Gordan factors~\eqref{EQ:collective_matrix_element}.
+This can be understood as follows: In the corresponding Floquet rate equation the transition rates between these states are significantly enhanced by the Clebsch-Gordan factors~\eqref{EQ:collective_matrix_element}, which also enhances the cooling current.

 The population of these states can for example be achieved by using sufficiently large temperatures (while keeping their ratio constant, such that~\eqref{EQ:cooling_condition} remains fulfilled).
 Indeed, we see for rather low temperatures a linear scaling with the number of qutrits (see Fig.~\ref{FIG:current_vs_n_low_temp}), whereas for higher temperatures the scaling is first quadratic (which for our type of model is the maximum possible scaling~\cite{kamimura2023a}) and turns down to a linear scaling for larger $N$ (see Fig.~\ref{FIG:current_vs_n_high_temp}).
 Keeping the temperatures finite and extrapolating $N$ to infinity, we always expect a cooling performance with for large $N$ linear scaling with $N$ in the optimal cooling window defined by~\eqref{EQ:cooling_condition}.